kaustav202/E2E-Data-Engineering-Pipeline/README.md

   -user: airflow
   -password: airflow

-2. Alternatively, you can use the command line to run the application.
+2. Alternatively, use the command line to run the application.
   - Run the Producer:
   ```
   cd app